 The third and latest stage was dominated by actual racing with the training version of the Brain Runners game delivered to the contestants, so that our pilots could get accustomed to the real application's demands, where one had to rely solely on the discrete feedback embedded into the cluttered graphics of the game itself.
-Offline, online and racing runs were often interleaved (Table S1) in order to make these transitions smoother.
+Offline, online and racing runs were often interleaved (S2 Table) in order to make these transitions smoother.
 For the first racing runs only, we allowed our pilots to also observe the visual BCI feedback.
 During race training, our pilots would generally compete against the “bot” avatar option provided by the game.
-The “skill” of this bot competitor would be gradually increased to increasingly challenge our pilots.
+The “skill level” of this bot competitor was gradually increased to increasingly challenge our pilots.
 The racing track was randomized for each race, simulating the actual Cybathlon conditions.

 Prior to (and including) the competition day, P1 received 35 training sessions within the period April-October 2016, while P2 underwent 16 sessions within July-October 2016, both in an individualised and flexible (approximately) bi-weekly schedule, which was intensified as the competition day was approaching.
-AN15VE executed in total 40 offline, 12 online and 182 race runs, while P2 did 15, 19 and 57 runs, respectively (Table S1).
+P1 executed in total 40 offline, 12 online and 182 race runs, while P2 did 15, 19 and 57 runs, respectively (S2 Table).
 All training sessions took place at the pilots’ homes under the supervision of one or two BCI engineers, except for two distinct sessions accommodated in the laboratory, where our two pilots competed against each other in the presence of a crowd of spectators, so as to simulate and get used to the special conditions they would cope with on the competition day.